Setting Medplum Server Configuration

 When both a configuration file and environment variables are present, the environment variables will take precedence.
 This allows you to have a base configuration file and override specific settings for different environments.

 When running in AWS, Medplum server can load config settings from AWS Systems Manager (SSM) Parameter Store.
-This is the recommended approach for AWS deployments as it allows for secure management of secrets.
+This is the recommended approach for AWS deployments as it allows for secure management of secrets and configuration decoupling.

-When creating a parameter in AWS Parameter Store, the parameter Name should follow the convention /medplum/{environmentName}/{key}.
+When creating a parameter in AWS Parameter Store, the parameter Name must follow the convention /medplum/{environmentName}/{key}.

 For example, if your environment name is "staging", the baseUrl parameter name would be /medplum/staging/baseUrl.

 Medplum supports both "String" and "SecureString" parameter types.
-"SecureString" is recommended for sensitive values.
+"SecureString" is recommended for sensitive values like client secrets or API keys.

 For more information, refer to the AWS documentation on creating Systems Manager parameters.